Jonathan2251/lbd/source/ctrlflow.rst

 Phi node
 ---------

-Since phi (Φ) node is popular used in SSA form [#ssa-wiki]_, llvm applies phi node in IR for optimization work either.
+Since phi node is popular used in SSA form [#ssa-wiki]_, llvm applies phi node in IR for optimization work either.
 Phi node exists for "live variable analysis".
 An example for C is here [#phi-ex]_.
-As mentioned in wiki web site of reference above, through finding dominance frontiers, compiler knows where to insert Φ functions.
+As mentioned in wiki web site of reference above, through finding dominance frontiers, compiler knows where to insert phi functions.
 The following input let you know the benefits of phi node as follows,

 .. rubric:: lbdex/input/ch8_2_phinode.cpp